billpatterson/modding/rwtf-modlist/readme.md

 - Take notes - journal of the dragonborn
 - Accurate Realistic Fast Travel Time
 - Dynamic Things Alternative
+- HUD preset, main menu + music replacer

+All of these additions (except Requiem) are easily removable, and [directions](./docs/removing_defaults.md) to do so are provided in install directions.
+Also, there are [directions](./docs/optional_additions.md) for additional things you may want to add (Missives, Spell Research, etc) that have been tested with this list.

-Note that this modlist is distinct from AVO, and maintained separately.
-Changes to AVO will not affect this modlist, and any such changes will likely not be migrated into this modlist.
+_Note:_ This modlist is distinct from AVO, and maintained separately.
+(Changes to AVO will not affect this modlist, and any such changes will likely not be migrated into this modlist.

 Mods included: [full list](https://loadorderlibrary.com/lists/requiem-wtf)